Build a pro-code agent in Foundry

-This guide walks you through building a pro-code agent, from creating a repository to publishing an agent that you can call from Workshop or the Ontology SDK.
+This guide walks you through building a pro-code agent, from creating the repository to publishing the agent as a Foundry function.
+Once published, you can call the agent from Workshop or the Ontology SDK.

 Prerequisites